au-nlp/project-milestone-p2-group-10/README.md

 *Note: What is the contribution / novelty that you are aiming to produce?*

+The project's contribution is primarily analytical.
+We aim to provide new insights into conversational structures by comparing narrative journeys across different podcast genres (e.g., interviews vs. scripted narratives).
+The outcome will include a methodological framework and a set of visualizations for examining the narrative architecture of long-form dialogue.

 ## Proposed additional datasets (if any)

 *Note: List the additional dataset(s) you want to use (if any), and some ideas on how you expect to get, manage, process, and enrich it/them.
 Show us that you have read the docs and some examples, and that you have a clear idea on what to expect.
 Discuss data size and format if relevant.
 It is our responsibility to check that what we propose is feasible.*